lintonye/learnreact.design/index.md

       <p>Super excited to create these courses to help you become a better designer! </p>
       <p>I'm a full-stack developer who's learning design.
 I have 10+ years of experience in mobile, development/design tools and web development.
 I've been working on React Native since 2015, and building Android apps since 2007 before the first Android phone, HTC G1, was even available.
 I also contribute to <a href="https://github.com/react-community/react-navigation">React Navigation</a> project, and write <a href="http://reactnativediary.com">a blog</a> about React.</p>

       <p> I love teaching.
 I've authored a few courses at Treehouse and Lynda.
-My dark little secret: 😈 creating this course is also my special way to learn all things about design and React -- I believe the best way to learn is to teach.</p>
+My dark little secret: 😈 creating this course is also my special way to learn all things about design and React -- trying to explain things clearly has taken my understanding of the concepts to a whole new level.</p>

       <p>Thrilled to be on this journey with you!</p>
     </div>